jasperwelgemoed/jasperwelgemoed.github.io/_projects/Stratos_V/index.md

 ---
 layout: post
-title: Student Team Delft Aerospace Rocket Engineering (2022)
+title: Full-time Year at Student Team Delft Aerospace Rocket Engineering (2022)
 description: "Performed the role of Chief Systems Engineer at Delft Aerospace Rocket Engineering (DARE) for the new flagship rocket: Stratos V, a fully reusable bi-propellant liquid fuel engine built on a 3D-printed rocket engine to be launched to space in 2027."
 skills:
 - Project Management